TTT in CFT: Trace Identities and the Conformal Anomaly Effective Action: Summary and Discussion

-The derivation of (\ref{Sanom}) and the decomposition (\ref{genS}) also show that the anomaly action $\cS_{\rm anom}$ cannot and does not determine the Weyl invariant terms.
+Conversely, the derivation of (\ref{Sanom}) and the decomposition (\ref{genS}) also show that the anomaly action $\cS_{\rm anom}$ certainly does not determine the Weyl invariant terms.
 This is a significant difference from the $d=2$ case, where {\it all} metrics are locally conformally flat, and there are no undetermined Weyl invariant terms.
-In this special case of $d=2$ the conformal anomaly effective action is essentially the full answer and determines all the stress tensor correlation functions.
-Some of the criticisms directed at the $d=4$ anomaly action appears to have been based on the unjustified assumption that this should continue to hold in higher dimensions and $\cS_{\rm anom}$ should also determine the {\it full} $\lag TTT...\rag$ correlation functions in $d=4$.
-Clearly this assumption is incorrect, because of the Weyl invariant terms $\cS_{\rm inv}$ in (\ref{genS}), which are not determined by $\cS_{\rm anom}$.
+In the special case of $d=2$ CFT, the non-local anomaly effective action is of the form $\int dx \int dy\, R(x)\,(\sq^{-1})_{xy} R(y)$ \cite{Polyakov:1981}, with $R$ the $d=2$ scalar curvature and $\sq^{-1}$ the Green's function inverse of the covariant wave operator, showing that the effect of the conformal anomaly involves an intermediate massless scalar exchange, or isolated pole in momentum space.
+This pole may be interpreted as that of a propagating scalar field $\vf$ which we have termed the \textit{conformalon} field, introduced to cast the anomaly action in an equivalent local form.
+Its propagator gives rise to a massless poles in all the higher point vertex functions $\lag T^{\m_1\n_1}(x_1) T^{\m_2\n_2}(x_2)T^{\m_3\n_3}(x_3)...\rag_g$ of multiple energy momentum tensors, obtained by varying the effective action in $d=2$ with respect to the metric multiple times \cite{Blaschke:2014ioa}.
+This massless scalar exchange may be seen as an effective correlated two-particle $0^+$ state of the underlying quantum theory, similar to a Cooper pair of electrons in superconductivity, but appearing here in the Lorentz invariant vacuum state.
+The presence of a massless scalar pole in the three-point function (\ref{AS3}) shows that this occurs in $d=4$ as well.